 - You pay referral fees

 Like many online marketplaces, Walmart Marketplace does charge a referral fee.
 Your referral fees will depend on your product categories, like personal computers, office products, and pet supplies.
 These charges start at six percent and go up to 20%.

 - You cannot include promotional or branded materials with packages

 Anyone that shops on Walmart.com is a Walmart customer.
 That’s why Walmart prohibits sellers from shipping products with promotional or branded materials.
 As a seller, this rule can make it difficult to build brand awareness and customer loyalty.

 Walmart requires its sellers to compete with not only each other but also other online marketplaces.
 The company, for example, frequently competes with Amazon to offer the lowest possible price.
 For many sellers, this strategy can become problematic because it can reduce or even eliminate your profits.

 “When it comes to price, Walmart sellers compete with not only each other but also other online marketplaces like Amazon.”

-Compared to other shopping marketplaces, Walmart Marketplace also maintains higher standards for its sellers and applicants.
+Compared to other online selling platforms, Walmart Marketplace also maintains higher standards for its sellers and applicants.
 Walmart Marketplace isn’t for casual sellers — it’s for businesses.
 The company wants to ensure shoppers receive high-quality products and seamless shopping experience.

 How to get started on Walmart Marketplace